-8. FIA MOTOR SPORT GAMES
+7. FIA MOTORSPORT GAMES

-8.1 The award for the FIA Motor Sport Games will be presented to the ASN who places first in the medal table across all disciplines of the FIA Motor Sport Games.

-8.2 Each discipline taking part will be able to award one Gold, one Silver and one Bronze towards the overall table.
-The ASN with the most Gold medals will be the winner.

-8.3 Should multiple ASNs have the same amount of Gold medals; the ASN with more Silver medals will be classified ahead.
-Should multiple ASNs have the same amount of Gold and Silver medals, the ASN with more Bronze medals will be classified ahead.

-8.4 Should ASNs end the event with the exact same medal haul, they will be classified as in equal position and any prize shall be shared.
+- 7.1 The award for the FIA Motorsport Games will be presented to the ASN who places first in the medal table across all disciplines of the FIA Motorsport Games. - 7.2 Each discipline taking part will be able to award one Gold, one Silver and one Bronze towards the overall table.
+The ASN with the most Gold medals will be the winner. - 7.3 Should multiple ASNs have the same amount of Gold medals; the ASN with more Silver medals will be classified ahead.
+Should multiple ASNs have the same amount of Gold and Silver medals, the ASN with more Bronze medals will be classified ahead. - 7.4 Following Art 7.3, if there are still ASNs tied on Medals, the number of 4th, 5th, 6th (and so on) positions in the Final Classifications of each category will be taken into account in order to determine the rankings of the medal tables.
+Following this, if ASNs can still not be divided by their results, they will be classified in equal position and any prize shall be shared.

-9. ORGANISATION AND INSURANCE
+8. ORGANISATION AND INSURANCE

-9.1 The Organiser shall supply the information set out in Appendix 2, part A hereto to the FIA no later than 30 days before the Event.
-The FIA, if satisfied with such information, shall complete part B and forward both parts to all competitors no later than 10 days before the Event.

-9.2 The Promoter of the Event must procure, 30 days before the event, documentary evidence proving that all competitors, their personnel, sponsors, agents and drivers are covered by adequate third-party insurance.

-9.3 The Promoter must, 30 days before the Event, send the FIA details of the risks covered by the insurance policy, which must comply with the national laws in force.

-9.4 Third party insurance arranged by the Promoter shall be in addition and without prejudice to any personal insurance policy held by a competitor or any other participant in the Event.
+- 8.1 The Organiser shall supply the information set out in Appendix 2, part A hereto to the FIA no later than 30 days before the Event.
+The FIA, if satisfied with such information, shall complete part B and forward both parts to all competitors no later than 10 days before the Event. - 8.2 The Promoter of the Event must procure, 30 days before the event, documentary evidence proving that all competitors, their personnel, sponsors, agents and drivers are covered by adequate third-party insurance. - 8.3 The Promoter must, 30 days before the Event, send the FIA details of the risks covered by the insurance policy, which must comply with the national laws in force.
+This insurance certificate, written in the language of the country as well as in English, shall be made available to the competitors, if requested. - 8.4 Third party insurance arranged by the Promoter shall be in addition and without prejudice to any personal insurance policy held by a competitor or any other natural person or legal entity taking part in the Competition..
 Drivers taking part in the Event are not third parties with respect to one another.

-9.5 Sight of the policy must be available to the competitors on demand.

-10. FIA DELEGATES
+9. FIA DELEGATES

-9.1 The FIA will nominate the following Delegates who may have assistants:
+- 9.1 The FIA has the right to nominate the following Delegates who may have assistants:

+- Technical delegate

+- Press Delegate,

+- Medical Delegate.